nhsbsa/ohs-prototype/README.md

-# NHSBSA prototype template
+# Overseas Healthcare Services (OHS) Prototype - NHSBSA

-## About the prototype kit
+## About the prototype

+This is the latest versions of the OHS prototype.

+To see the archived versions of the prototype visit [OH-Prototype](https://oh-prototype.herokuapp.com/)

 This prototype is an adapted version of the GOV.UK prototype kit.
 It provides a simple way to make interactive prototypes which can be used to show ideas to people you work with, and to do user research.